How to Set Employee Goals: Tips, Examples & More

 6. Reward Employees Who Achieve Their Goals

-It's critically important to recognize employees who set goals and then achieve (or exceed) them.
-Not only does such a reward (a bonus, certificate, public acknowledgment at a staff meeting, etc.) honor that employee's efforts, it demonstrates clearly to his or her co-workers that the company values this type of commitment and hard work — thus providing further initiative from the rest of the workforce.
-When such hard work goes unnoticed, employees can justifiably feel there's no point in working so hard and may begin looking for a new job elsewhere.
+It's critical to recognize employees who achieve or exceed set goals.
+Not only does such a recognition (reward, bonus, certificate, or public acknowledgment at a staff meeting) honor that employee's efforts, but it also demonstrates that the company values this type of commitment and hard work.
+It may even further incentivize the rest of the workforce to work hard on their own goals.
+Alternatively, when such hard work goes unnoticed, employees can justifiably feel there's no point in working so hard and may reduce their productivity or even begin looking for a new job elsewhere.

 Not every employee will successfully attain their goals, regardless of how hard they try.
-Ideally, their manager is periodically assessing progress and stepping in to provide assistance where needed.
-In any case, when the agreed-upon deadline arrives and goals haven’t been met, there should be an in-depth discussion about what went wrong, combined with encouragement to try again and/or rework the stated objectives.
+Ideally, their manager periodically assesses progress and steps in to provide assistance where needed.
+In a situation where the agreed-upon deadline arrives and the employee hasn't met their goals, there should be an in-depth discussion about what went wrong, combined with encouragement to try again and address or rework the stated objectives.